ECHL suspends Panetta after he is accused of racial gesture

 ”Our organization stands in support of our friend and teammate, Jordan, as well as all other players who continue to deal with racism and discrimination,” Concannon said in a statement posted on the team’s Twitter account. ”This behavior has to stop and is unacceptable.”

-The Icemen first said the organization would “ make comments and decisions ” after the ECHL reviewed the incident.
-Then team CEO Andy Kaufmann announced Panetta’s release later in the day.
+The Icemen first said the organization would ” make comments and decisions ” after the ECHL reviewed the incident.
+Team CEO Andy Kaufmann announced Panetta’s release later in the day.

 ”Though the investigation and review is ongoing at the league level, the Jacksonville Icemen will be releasing the player involved effectively immediately and will continue our mission of sharing our love of community and hockey,” Kaufmann said.